raymondworkshop/raymondworkshop.github.io/_posts/about.md

 <br>

 If you’ve got any questions, suggestions or would like to discuss a project then email me at wenlzhao [at] gmail [dot] com.
 I’d be happy to hear from you.
-I am also available for short term consulting.
+I am also available for short-term project consulting.
 You can also find me on [Twitter](https://twitter.com/_muyun) or [Github](https://github.com/muyun).
 <br> <br>

-Outside of Science & Philosophy world, I also like self-improvement, and experiencing something such as local culture, nature, and art.
+Outside of Science & Philosophy world, I also like personal growth, and experiencing something such as local cultures, nature, and art.
 <br> <br>

 I worked as Technical Officer at HSUHK, RA at CityU and HKBU, Software Engineer at HKCREO (a Fintech startup) and Alcatel-Lucent S. A. (Nokia Corporation now).